Trinidad sour

 The Trinidad Sour is an IBA official cocktail.
 Unusually for a cocktail, it uses Angostura bitters as its base spirit rather than merely as a flavoring agent.
 The bitters are the single largest component of the drink, in its IBA formulation.
 The Trinidad Sour was introduced in a 2009 competition by Giuseppe Gonzalez, but despite its bold flavors, it was a complete flop, failing to even make the competition's top ten.
-Yet over time, the drink gained popularity and earned its place as a modern classic.
+Over time, however, the drink gained popularity and has earned since its place as a modern classic.